2014, 2016 and 2018 NAIA DII National Champions

 What we pray separates the experience of an IWU athlete is that they become experts in helping a team thrive by making those around them better.
 While we don't minimize the importance of acquiring more knowledge and information, we do not think the problems in this world are going to be solved merely through knowing more.
 We believe the biggest problems will be solved by groups of people who understand how to sacrifice personal glory and use their gifts and abilities together for a greater purpose than themselves.
 Our program is designed to train our players in this.
 If our athletes can go into their families, communities, churches, and professions with the understanding they will only achieve great things through the service of others, we will have succeeded at our jobs.

-Second season on IWU Coaching Staff
+Third season on IWU Coaching Staff

 Spent two prior seasons as boys varsity head coach in Illinois